kairosity/mp4-lionize/README.md

 3. Users can view a list of their past orders.
 4. Users can view a list of items availble for them to review.
 5. Users can view a list of their reviews.
+6. Users can add, edit and delete reviews of products they have ordered.
 ### Searching & Filtering
 1. Users can view categories of products to shop using a side navigation bar.
 2. Users can perform a keyword search against the product names, descriptions & features.